seamplex/feenox/doc/srs.markdown

 architecture, execution and interfaces in order to fulfill the needs of cognizant engineers as of 2021 (and the years to come) are defined.

-On the one hand, the tool should be applicable to solving industrial problems under stringent efficiency (sec.
-2.3) and quality (sec.
-4) requirements.
-It is therefore mandatory to be able to assess the source code for potential performance and verification revision by qualified third parties from all around the world, so it has to be *open source*.
+On the one hand, the tool should allow to solve industrial problems under stringent efficiency ([@sec:efficiency]) and quality ([@sec:qa]) requirements.
+It is therefore mandatory to be able to assess the source code for

+-   independent verification, and/or
+-   performance profiling, and/or
+-   quality control

+by qualified third parties from all around the world, so it has to be *open source*.

-On the other hand, the initial version of the tool is expected to be a basic framework which might be extended (sec.
-1.1 and sec.
-2.6) by academic researchers and programmers.
+On the other hand, the initial version of the tool is expected to provide a basic functionality which might be extended ([@sec:objective] and [@sec:extensibility]) by academic researchers and/or professional programmers.
 It thus should also be *free*---in the sense of freedom, not in the sense of price.
 There is no requirement on the pricing scheme.
 The detailed licensing terms are left to the offer but it should allow users to solve their problems the way they need and, eventually, to modify and improve the tool to suit their needs.
-If they cannot program themselves, they should have the freedom to hire somebody to do it for them.
+If they cannot program themselves, they should have the *freedom* to hire somebody to do it for them.

 ## Objective {#sec:objective}